ujemd/ujemd.github.io/index.md

 ## Research

+- Fraunhofer HHI - Human Motion Synthesis for Virtual Avatar Animation (01/2021 - 12/2025): Research and development of deep learning models and generative AI for synthesizing human motion and animation of virtual avatars in extended reality (XR) Scenarios.
+Best paper runners up award at CVMP 2024.
 - Vicomtech - Real-time Human Pose Estimation for Artistic Visual Effects (02/2020 - 06/2020): Development of deep learning applications for driving and generating visual effects in concerts and festivals.
 - Université de Bordeaux, Universidad Autónoma de Madrid, Pázmany Péter Katolikus Egyetem - Object Detection in Wide-angle/Immersive Image Formats (01/2019 - 12/2019): Analysis of effects of projections and distortions in object detection in omnidirectional images.
 Deep learning approaches for object detection in spherical images.
 - [Predicting the Quality of Fused Long Wave Infrared and Visible Light Images](https://ieeexplore.ieee.org/document/7904687): published in [IEEE Transactions on Image Processing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=83)